Complete Salary Management Guide: 2026

 What is Salary Management?

-Salary management refers to all the processes that enable calculation, payment and declaration of remuneration owed to employees.
-It encompasses the calculation of gross salary, deduction of employer and employee social contributions, preparation of the payslip, salary transfer, and transmission of data to social organisations (DSN — Déclaration Sociale Nominative).
+Salary management refers to all the processes involved in calculating, paying and declaring employee remuneration.
+It encompasses the calculation of gross salary, the deduction of employer and employee social contributions, the preparation of the payslip, salary transfers, and the transmission of data to social bodies (DSN — Déclaration Sociale Nominative / Social Declaration for Individuals).

-In France, payroll is governed by the Labour Code (in particular articles L.3241-1 to L.3245-2), collective bargaining agreements by sector, and company agreements.
-In 2026, the proliferation of employment statuses (employees, trainees, apprentices, cross-border remote workers) makes mastering these fundamentals absolutely essential.
+In France, payroll is governed by the Employment Code (notably articles L.3241-1 to L.3245-2), collective bargaining agreements for the sector, and company agreements.
+In 2026, the proliferation of different employment statuses (employees, apprentices, trainees, cross-border teleworkers) makes mastering these fundamentals absolutely essential.

 Salary Components: Gross, Net and Contributions